wyntonfranklin/purdm-web-app/README.md

 Currently we have an android application for PURDM.
 All you need to do is provide the domain and your user credentials and you are good to go.
 Get it [here](https://play.google.com/store/apps/details?id=com.purdm.app&hl=en)

+## Android Development

+The android app is now open source.
+You can check out the repo [here](https://github.com/wyntonfranklin/purdm-android).

 ## Development